alicedb2/borkacluster/README.md

 You now have 8 engines with 1 core each at your disposal.

-Each engine by default mounts on /ebsdata the 16 GiB NFS volume shared by the controller instance.
+By default each engine mounts the 16 GiB NFS volume shared by the controller instance.
 Unless explicitly specified this volume is not deleted during the dismantling of the cluster.
+The default mount point on both engines and controller is /ebsdata

 ```python
 # When you're done with the cluster